 February 11, 2016

 Fighting ants, giant solider termites, and foraging worker ants recently discovered in 100-million-year-old amber provide direct evidence for advanced social behavior in ancient ants and termites—two groups that are immensely successful because of their ability to organize in hierarchies.

 Scientists have assembled the first complete genome of one of humanity’s oldest, and least-loved, companions: the bedbug.
 The new work, led by researchers at the American Museum of Natural History and Weill Cornell Medicine, could help combat pesticide resistance in the unwelcome parasite.
 The data also provide a rich genetic resource for mapping bedbug activity in human hosts and in cities, including subways.

 Museum researchers have named a new leech after best-selling author Amy Tan based on an innovative method for peering inside soft-bodied animals.

 Dinosaurs Among Us will examine how one group of dinosaurs evolved into the fascinating living creatures we call birds.
 The exhibition will highlight the continuities between living dinosaurs—birds—and their extinct ancestors, showcasing remarkable new evidence for what scientists now call one of the best-documented evolutionary transitions in the history of life.

-Generations of visitors have flocked to see the renowned blue whale and iconic Tyrannosaurus rex, among other fossil dinosaurs, at the American Museum of Natural History.
-In January 2016, the Museum will add another must-see exhibit when a cast of a 122-foot-long dinosaur will be installed on the fourth floor.
-Paleontologists have inferred that this dinosaur, a giant herbivore that belongs to a group known as titanosaurs, weighed in at around 77 tons—as much as 14 or 15 African elephants.
+Generations of visitors have flocked to see the renowned blue whale and iconic Tyrannosaurus rex at the American Museum of Natural History.
+On January 15, the Museum will add another must-see exhibit on its fourth floor: a cast of a 122-foot-long dinosaur so new that it has not even been formally named by the scientists who discovered it.